PolarExpress/marketplace-frontend/README.md

 Before starting the application, you need to complete the following steps:

-1. Install dependencies via `pnpm i`.
+1. Install the dependencies using `pnpm i`.
 2. Create a `.env` file by running `cp sample.env .env`.
+3. Ensure the backend is running on the port specified in the `.env` file.
+4. Ensure the User Management Service is running in Docker on the port specified in the `.env` file.

 ## Scripts